jbcodeforce/yarfba/labs/cdk/ec2-vpc/README.md

 * One VPC.
 * One public subnet and one private subnet.
 * One Bastion Host deployed in Public subnet with pem associated to an existing key-pair
-* An EC2 instance in the private subnet, with a security group to get SSH from
+* An EC2 instance in the private subnet, with a security group to authorize SSH from bastion host

 The goal is to demonstrate SSH to the EC2 instance via the Bastion Host.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv`